Quickscribe Services Ltd.

 owner-developer may not exceed five years?

-This post is the first of a series highlighting key recommendations in the Report on Common Property, Land Titles, and Fundamental Changes for Stratas.
-For other entries in the series, click here.
 Despite general provisions imposing duties and restrictions on owner-developers, there are still specific concerns about transactions involving common property.
 These concerns relate to long-term leases tying up a strata's common property (items such as enterphones and security cameras often figure as examples) after the owner-developer has left the scene.
 Sometimes, the concerns extend to service contracts entered into on the strata's behalf by the owner-developer.
 Other provinces have enacted legislation that reins in these transactions.
 Should British Columbia follow their lead and amend the Strata Property Act to directly address these concerns?
 Read the full article by Kevin Zakreski with BCLI.

-BC's Real Estate Owner Requirements a
+Bc'S Real Estate Owner Requirements a

-Huge Burden for Clients, say Lawyers
+Huge Burden for Clients, Say Lawyers

-Complying with British Columbia's new real estate owner reporting requirements will create a lot of legal work and raise the price of real estate transactions, lawyers say.
 The NDP government of British Columbia's Land Owner Transparency Act is intended to end hidden ownership of real estate in BC and increase tax revenue from the sector by creating a public registry.
 Much of BC's highly priced land is owned by mysterious numbered companies, offshore entities and trusts, which are used to hide wealth, evade the tax man and wash dirty money, according to a provincial ministry of finance press release.
 Read the full article by Aidan Macnab in Canadian Lawyer Magazine.

 Older Versions of Land Title Forms Now Retired